Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 (define-simple-class Searchable () interface: #t ((search value) :: boolean #!abstract))

-is the special form #!native
+If the method-body is the special form #!native,

 then the method is native, implemented using JNI.

-’ can be used to name
+The special method-name ‘*init*’ can be used to name

-a non-default constructor (only if make-interface
+a non-default constructor (only if make-interface discussed above

-is #f
+is #f).

 It can be used to initialize a freshly-allocated instance